 about the project

-The project emerges in response to the island’s more than decade-old debt crisis and the punitive austerity measures imposed by the U.S. government since 2016.
-It also calls attention to the fact that for almost all of its history Puerto Rico has been denied the right to create its own currency, and its economy has been organized to benefit other nations and states.
-By circulating locally-designed and conceived currency, the project provides an opportunity to consider the question of how Puerto Ricans themselves could create different conceptions of wealth.
-This project poses the question: what is a form of wealth that promotes values such as accessible education, a clean environment, creativity, self-governance, solidarity, food security and gender, labor, and racial equity?
+The project launched in Puerto Rico in February of 2019.
+It emerged in response to Puerto Rico’s more than a decade-old debt crisis and the punitive austerity measures imposed by the U.S. government since 2016.
+It also called attention to the fact that for almost all of its history Puerto Rico has been denied the right to create its own currency, and its economy has been organized to benefit other nations and states.

 After a nine-day tour where over 1,000 people participated, the project moved to New York City, to a neighborhood with deep Puerto Rican roots--Loisaida.
 It premiered at the 2019 Loisaida Festival on May 26, and it will stay in the Lower East Side as part of Pasado y Presente: Art After the Young Lords 1969-2019 from May 31 to July 15th.

 In New York City and Puerto Rico, the project has encouraged participants to consider the question of how a community can create different conceptions of wealth--one that promotes values such as accessible education, a clean environment, creativity, self-governance, solidarity, food security and gender, labor, and racial equity.